 DIRECTOR OF OUTREACH

-She has been active in the animal welfare community for nearly two decades from volunteering at her county’s municipal shelter and fostering to assisting various local and national animal welfare groups with grassroots campaigns, fundraising, education and legislative advocacy.
+She has been active in the animal welfare community for nearly two decades from volunteering at her county’s municipal shelter and fostering to assisting various local and national animal welfare organizations with campaigns, fundraising, education, and legislative advocacy.

 Jennifer has two undergraduate degrees and a Masters in Public Administration from the University of South Florida with a focus in public policy.

 Before joining the team at Big Cat Rescue, Jennifer had a career with the U.S. General Services Administration, operated her own pet care business, and worked as the Executive Director of a community-based environmental group.
 She’s also served on the board of two Tampa Bay area nonprofits and has successfully advocated for animal welfare at all levels of government.

 In her free time, Jen continues her volunteer work advocating for local and state laws to improve the lives of animals.
 In 2018 she helped bring about a historic victory for greyhounds in Florida as the Tampa Grassroots Coordinator for the Protect Dogs Yes on 13 campaign to end dog racing.
 She also enjoys hiking, kayaking, traveling, and kicking back with her husband, friends and fur family.

 My superpower is building relationships with unlikely allies.
 I can look past differences to find shared values that unify and motivate people. – Jennifer Leon